Vaccines cause autism!

 Beyond “Anti-Vax” and “Pro-Vax”

 “Anti-vax” literally means “against vaccines”.
 In controversial, polarizing topics like vaccines, I think it helpful to define “against” as meaning “moral opposition”.
-Indeed, I have no problem being labeled anti-abortion, anti-slavery, and anti-socialism because I am morally opposed to these ideologies and practices regardless of the circumstances.
+Indeed, I have no problem being labeled anti-abortion, anti-slavery, and anti-Marxism because I am morally opposed to these ideologies and practices regardless of the circumstances.
 The same cannot be said of my view of vaccinations, which is why I prefer the term “vaccine skeptic”.

 I am not opposed to vaccinations across but board but rather am skeptical of the importance placed on vaccines by government and medical organizations.
 I agree with such organizations when they say that vaccinations are reasonably safe.
 But here’s the crux: just because something is reasonably safe doesn’t mean it is necessary.
 In the United States in 2019, if it is rational for me to drive my homeschooled children at least once a week then it is certainly rational to forego vaccinating them.